buckyos/bucky_backup_suite/doc/PM/framework/proposal_zhCN.md

 type ServiceLinkMetaTypeDMC = ();
 type ServiceLogMetaTypeDMC = ();

-struct ServiceFileMetaTypeDMC {
+struct FileChunkPositionDMC {
+    sector: SectorId,
     pos: u64, // Where this file storage in sector.
-    chunk_offset: u64, // If this file is too large, it will be cut into several chunks and stored in different sectors.
+    offset: u64, // If this file is too large, it will be cut into several chunks and stored in different sectors.
         // the `offset` is the offset of the chunk in total file.
-    chunk_size: u64, //
+    size: u64, //
-    sector_count: u32, // The sector count consumed by the total file.
+}

+struct ServiceFileMetaTypeDMC {
+    chunks: Vec<FileChunkPositionDMC>
 }

 struct ServiceCheckPointMetaDMC {